What Causes Clogs in a Commercial Drain?

 Fats, Oils, and Greases (FOGs) Cause Drain Clogs

-When someone says not to put grease down your drain, you likely already know that, thinking again of bacon grease.
-But are you also avoiding drainage of soups, mayonnaise, and ice cream?
-FOGs are present in more substances than we realize, and they are a prime culprit for drain clogs.
+When someone says not to put grease down your drain, you likely already know that—perhaps thinking of collecting bacon grease in an old can.
+But is your facility also avoiding drainage of soups, mayonnaise, and ice cream?
+FOGs are present in more substances than we may realize, and they are a prime culprit for drain clogs.

-This may sound like a drastic example, but over time, this is what your pipes will look like if you dump FOGs down the drain.
-Sometimes, some amount of FOG drainage is unavoidable, but try to discard FOGs in a designated disposal container, which you can simply throw away.
+This may sound like a drastic example, but over time, this is what your pipes will look like if FOGs go down the drain.
+Usually, some amount of FOG drainage is unavoidable, but try to discard FOGs in a designated disposal container, from which you can have the FOGs collected and properly disposed of.

 Hard Foods Will Clog Your Drain